k2s09/blogwebsitev1/content/post/vision.md

 I do this a lot.
 I hardly publish everything that I write.

 ## TBD
+- [x] Add tags and the ability to sort articles based on tags
 - [ ] Make the main heading scrolling
 - [ ] Revamp article image banner - make full size, add small description text
 - [ ] Add headings to the article scroll bar